Home

 Understanding Conventions: A Cautionary Note

-To build on this, by the conclusion of this two-part series on the workings of matrices, we will offer a summary as clear and definitive as possible regarding the diverse conventions you may encounter across textbooks, resources, or source code.
-We will highlight sources of confusion that typically emerge, not just from the way mathematical equations involving matrices are written on paper but also from their actual implementation from a programming standpoint.
-Specifically, we will examine the nuances of row- versus column-major orderings, the implications of pre- and post-multiplication, and the interaction of matrices with related topics such as right versus left-hand coordinate systems.
-Don't worry if you don't know what these concepts are.
-We will explain them now.
+By the end of this two-part series on how matrices work, we will provide a clear and definitive summary of the various conventions you may encounter in textbooks, resources, or source code.
+We'll highlight common sources of confusion, not only from how mathematical equations involving matrices are written on paper but also from their actual implementation in programming.
+Specifically, we’ll explore the differences between row-major and column-major order, the effects of pre- and post-multiplication, and how matrices relate to other topics, such as right- versus left-hand coordinate systems, which we’ve already covered in the Coordinate Systems chapter.

 Point-Matrix Multiplication Explored